Matth-L/llview/docs/docs/releases/index.md

 - Automatic archiving (in tests, not yet ported to the public release)
 - Possibility to give system status information to be shown on the webportal
 - JuRepTool: Added 'link failure' error recognition
-- JURI: Added possibility for links to status page (and current status) on all headers (file containing status should be updated externally, e.g. via cronjob)
-- JURI: Added possibility to link to user profile (e.g.: JuDoor)
-- JURI: Added possibility to open login page in another window/tab when using middle mouse or ctrl+click on "home" button
-- JURI: Add a check if user of 'loginasuser' exists or not
-- JURI: Added 'jump to project' field on login
-- JURI: Added graph for slider (used at the moment for 'Queue Analysis')

 <h4> Changed </h4>

 - Internal improvements
 - JuRepTool: Activated Core metrics by default for JuRepTool reports (must be deactivated if those metrics are not available)
-- JURI: Compressed external js libraries and added js.gz to `.htaccess`
-- JURI: Removed deflate from `.htaccess`
-- JURI: Turned off cache on `.htaccess` to avoid large memory consumption
-- JURI: Improved style when viewwidth is reduced
-- JURI: Made username in project page clickable

 <h4> Fixed </h4>